-Miniature African violets (Saintpaulia ionantha hybrids), look and act very much like their larger violet siblings.
-The big difference is small size.
+Miniature African violet (Saintpaulia ionantha hybrids), look and act very much like their larger violet siblings.
+The big difference is the small size.
 Minis feature a basal leaf rosette that is only 3 to 6 inches in diameter, making them perfect for limited growing space, terrariums and other special situations.

 African Violet History

 African violets are not true violets, but members of the Gesneriaceae family.
 Their wild ancestors were first collected in 1892 from forests in what is now Tanzania by Baron Walter St. Paul, a German colonial official, and amateur botanist.
 St. Paul sent the specimens to his father in Germany, who passed them on to Hermann Wendland, Director of the Royal Botanical Garden, who first described them.
 Eventually, the new genus was christened Saintpaulia, after Baron St. Paul.
 The species name, “ionantha” means “violet-like,” in honor of the purple flowers.

 The violets arrived in New York in 1894.
 They caught on with plant lovers and by 1946, they were so popular that a group of enthusiasts formed the African Violet Society of America (AVSA).
 The society, which is also the registration authority for new violet varieties, now describes itself as “the largest society devoted to a single indoor plant in the world.”

 As the vogue for African violets grew, breeders created new varieties, expanding the range of flower and leaf forms and colors, as well as plant sizes.
 Miniatures are one of a handful of recognized size categories.
 The others are micro-miniatures (less than 3 inches in diameter), semi-miniatures (6 to 8 inches), standard (8 to 16 inches) and large (over 16 inches).
 Minis, micro-minis, and semi-minis are genetically predisposed to small size, but may occasionally grow larger than the dimensions that define their categories.